AtishKumarPradhan/SalesAnalysisUsingPandas/README.md

 • Loaded monthly sales data files.
 • Merged them into a single DataFrame using pandas.
-• Cleaned the data by dropping NaN values and unnecesary and converting data types.
+• Cleaned the data by dropping NaN,duplicates and unnecesary values and converting data types.

 ### **Sales Analysis**: